-The AIRAC Cycle Buffer field on the Airline Code Parameters FOMS screens tells the system when to cut over to the next AIRAC cycle, if the field is blank the default cutover is 0000z.
+The AIRAC Cycle Buffer field on the Airline Code Parameters FOMS screen tells the system when to cut over to the next AIRAC cycle, if the field is blank the default cutover is 0000z.
 You can also override the AIRAC cycle to be used for a given flight plan calculation.

-This gives you more time to check disabled/changed routes in advance of the upcoming AIRAC cycle but the system automatically attempts to apply user route changes to the next cycle in the hopes of eliminating AIRAC-based route maintenance.
-During the AIRAC cycle changeover, dispatchers can use the current AIRAC cycle and plan flights that would fall under the new AIRAC cycle.
+This gives you more time to check disabled/changed routes in advance of the upcoming AIRAC cycle, but the system automatically attempts to apply user route changes to the next cycle in the hopes of eliminating AIRAC-based route maintenance.
+During the AIRAC cycle changeover, Dispatchers can use the current AIRAC cycle and plan flights that would fall under the new AIRAC cycle.